scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 ---
-id: scala-3-migrate-tool
+id: scala-3-migrate-plugin
-title: Scala3-migrate
+title: Scala 3 Migrate Plugin
 ---

 ## Context

-Scala3-migrate tool is part of a series of initiatives to make the migration to Scala 3 as easy as possible.
+The Scala 3 Migrate plugin is an initiative to make the migration to Scala 3 as easy as possible.
-The goal is to provide a tool that will help you both migrate your build and your code to Scala 3.
+The goal is to help you migrate your build and your code to Scala 3.
-The solution consists of 3 independent steps that is packaged in an sbt plugin:
+The solution consists of 3 independent steps that are packaged in an sbt plugin:

-- migrate-libs: helps you update the list of `libraryDependencies`
+- `migrate-libs`: helps you update the list of `libraryDependencies`
-- migrate-scalacOptions: helps you update the list `scalacOptions`
+- `migrate-scalacOptions`: helps you update the list `scalacOptions`
-- migrate-syntax: fixes a number of syntax incompatibilites in scala 2.13 code
+- `migrate-syntax`: fixes a number of syntax incompatibilites in Scala 2.13 code
-- migrate: tries compiling your code in scala 3 by adding the minimum required inferred types and implicits.
+- `migrate`: tries compiling your code in Scala 3 by adding the minimum required inferred types and implicits.

 Each of this step is an sbt command that will be described in details in the following sections.

 > #### Requirements
-> - scala 2.13, preferred 2.13.5
+> - Scala 2.13, preferred 2.13.5
 > - sbt 1.4 or higher
 > - **Disclaimer:** This tool cannot migrate libraries containing macros.
-> - **Not implemented yet:** All commands right now work on Compile scope.
-Other configurations like `Test` still need to be supported
+> - **Not implemented yet:**
+>   All commands right now work on the `Compile` configuration.
+>   Other configurations like `Test` still need to be supported

 ## Installation